 Step 4: Deploy across the enterprise.

 Next, it’s time to deploy VR training across your organization.
 You want the training to affect more than a handful of people in one location, and to do this requires expertise in both VR software and hardware.
-This is where the right partnership will make all the difference.

-You really need a partner that’s enterprise-ready, and comfortable planning and executing large scale deployments, including:
+This is why another virtual training best practice is to work with a partner that’s enterprise-ready, and comfortable planning and executing large scale deployments, including:

 - Hardware fulfillment